GenomicDataInfrastructure/oneplusmg-framework/pages/citizen-hub/newborn-screening.md

 This raises sensitive questions.
 Should newborn screening data ever be used for non-medical purposes, such as criminal or forensic investigations?
 How should transparency, consent and trust be ensured?

-## Autonomy and decision-making

-When considering the reuse of NBS data, autonomy is key.
+Finally, when considering the reuse of NBS data, autonomy is key.
 Parents give consent at birth, but as children grow, they may wish to decide for themselves how their genetic data is used.

 These debates highlight a central tension in balancing individual rights with the broader societal value of research.
 Decisions made at the very start of life can carry consequences for decades to come — for both individuals and society.